-In the immediate aftermath of the leak Bhopal hospitals treat at least 130,000 patients exposed to the gas.
+In the immediate aftermath of the leak, Bhopal hospitals treat at least 130,000 patients exposed to the gas.
 Over 44,000 victims are treated elsewhere in the state.

 According to a report on the disaster published by the Government of Madhya Pradesh in December 1986, "Within hours all the hospitals of Bhopal were full of poison gas-stricken victims.
 Doctors, medical students and volunteers worked round the clock but in the absence of any open toxicological information about MIC, only symptomatic treatment could be provided. ...
 A trail of both short-term and long-term problems ensued. ...
 No one knew for certain what gases had been released from the Union Carbide facility. ...
 The Union Carbide management was completely silent on this and did not even say what toxic gases had been released from their facility or what antidotes could help."

-The aftermath: Immediately following the disaster the plant site is declared a crime scene, sealed and placed under the control of the Indian Central Bureau of Investigation.
+Immediately following the disaster the plant site is declared a crime scene, sealed and placed under the control of the Indian Central Bureau of Investigation.

 Work is allowed to continue in the plant in order to process the remaining MIC on site into pesticides.
 The processing is completed by the end of December.
 The plant is closed in April 1985.

-1989 - In February the Indian Government accepts a Supreme Court-ordered settlement of US$470 million.
+1989 - In February the Indian Government accepts a Supreme Court-ordered settlement of US$470 million on the compensation claim.
 UCC contributes $420 million to the payment.
 The balance is paid by UCIL.

-Under the terms of the settlement the payment ends all of UCC's civil liabilities for the disaster.
+Under the terms of the settlement, the payment ends all of UCC's civil liabilities for the disaster.
 However, the settlement does not apply to liabilities arising from ongoing land and water pollution at the plant site.

 The Supreme Court also orders that all criminal proceedings related to the gas release be dropped and that the accused be deemed acquitted.

-Although a settlement has been reached the Indian Government is slow to pass on the compensation funds to the victims of the disaster.
-In the year 2004 the amount still held by the government is estimated at US$327 million.
+Although a settlement has been reached, the Indian Government is slow to pass on the compensation funds to the victims of the disaster.
+When the compensation is finally distributed in 2005 most of the 572,173 victims receive about US$1,280 each.

 1990 - Activist groups petition the Indian Supreme Court to overturn the settlement agreement.
 On 12 January the India Government announces it will support the petitions.
 The government repudiates the original settlement as inadequate and announces that it has returned to the original US$3 billion compensation claim and will attempt to pursue criminal charges against UCC executives.